Converts GPX files into features.

 GPX files collect points in two ways: waypoints and tracks.
-Waypoints are generally single unrelated points while tracks make up a route or collection of related points with a start and end point.
-The type of point collected is specified in the output Type field by the code WPT (waypoint) or TRKPT (track point).
+Waypoints are generally single, unrelated points while tracks make up a route or collection of related points with a start and end point.
+The type of point collected is specified in the output feature class by the code WPT (waypoint) or TRKPT (track point) within the Type attribute field.
 Waypoints can have a name and description for each individual point.
 Tracks have a name and description associated with the track itself, not for each individual point.

-You can use the Points To Line tool to create lines for each track.
+You can use the Points To Line tool to create polylines for each track.

 - Use the Select Layer By Attribute tool to select track points with the expression: TYPE = "TRKPT".